MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-saml2-settings.md

 ### Create an AD FS relying party trust

 > [!Note]
-> See [Configure AD FS by using PowerShell](#configure-ad-fs-by-using-powershell), below, for information about how to perform these steps in a [!INCLUDE[pn-powershell-short](../../../includes/pn-powershell-short.md)] script.
+> See [Configure AD FS by using PowerShell](#configure-ad-fs-by-using-powershell), for information about how to perform these steps in a [!INCLUDE[pn-powershell-short](../../../includes/pn-powershell-short.md)] script.

 Using the [!include[](../../../includes/pn-adfs-short.md)] Management tool, go to **Service** > **Claim Descriptions**.